-The goal of a risk assessment is to identify both the likelihood and the severity of potential and/or actual risks within the value chain.
-Severity is based on the scale, scope and remediable character of the risk factor.
+A risk assessment's goal is to identify the likelihood and severity of potential and/or actual risks within the value chain.
+Severity is based on the scale, scope, and remediable character of the risk factor.
 We identified the likelihood of the risk factor with the help of our own supply chain-specific information.